 When to Feed Koi Fish?

-Not only do you have to make sure you use the right food, you have to make sure you feed them the right way.
-A big part of that concerns when you actually feed them.
+Not only do you have to make sure you use the right food, but you also have to make sure you feed them the right way.
+A big part of those concerns when you actually feed them.
 With koi, it’s a little more complicated than “just feed them twice a day”.
 There are a lot of things to consider to determine the right time to feed koi.

 Before we get into details, it’s important to understand a little about the biology of koi.
 Something you might not realize if you’re new to koi is that they don’t have stomachs.
 That means that their digestion is very much influenced by outside factors.
 Another thing to remember about them is they’re cold-blooded which means they also can’t control their own body temperature.

 These two characteristics mean that koi are very dependent on having the right environment to thrive.
 While they manage on their own in the wild, a backyard pond isn’t really a natural environment which means that you as the pet owner has to be meticulous about controlling the environment and responding to give your koi the best possible chance to thrive.

 One of the most important things to monitor is temperature.
 Because koi are cold-blooded, the water temperature affects their metabolism.
 Cold temperatures slow it down, hot temperatures speed it up.
 Basically, that means that they’re very hungry in the summer because they’re burning so much energy.
 Conversely, in the winter, they won’t eat much at all because they’re hardly burning anything.

 In order to determine when to feed koi, there are a few things to consider.
 Size is important.
 Smaller fish need less food than larger fish.